-Learning Outcomes: On successful completion of this unit, students will be able to:
+Learning Outcomes:On successful completion of this unit, students will be able to:

-1. Investigate and appraise the key issues in Australian literature, its history and significant themes settings and formats; 3.
-Discuss and debate complex problems; and 4.
-Negotiate literary representations of diverse cultures through the study of literary texts.
+1. Investigate and appraise the key issues in Australian literature, its history and significant themes

-2. Present literary arguments in a variety of verbal and textual
+2. Present literary arguments in a variety of verbal and textual settings and formats;